What Details From A Story Best Help Develop The Theme

 Setting as a Theme Mirror

 The story's setting often reflects and reinforces its themes through symbolic representation.
-That said, whether it's the oppressive heat in The Great Gatsby that mirrors the characters' mounting tensions or the isolated island in Lord of the Flies that becomes a microcosm of society, settings provide a backdrop that enhances thematic elements.
+Whether it's the oppressive heat in The Great Gatsby that mirrors the characters' mounting tensions or the isolated island in Lord of the Flies that becomes a microcosm of society, settings provide a backdrop that enhances thematic elements.
 Environmental details can create mood, establish conflict, and highlight contrasts that support the story's deeper meanings.

 Dialogue and Character Voice